fshowalter/movielog-archive/reviews/friday-the-13th-the-final-chapter-1984.md

 :pull_quote: "Now, _Friday the 13th: The Final Chapter_ isn’t going to convert anyone who disliked the first three films.
 But genre fans will appreciate the better-than-average performances and creative kills."
 ---

 Now, I know what you’re thinking: _How can he give a piece of trash like this three stars?_

 Hear me out.

-I was just a little kid when this movie came out.
-Still waking up Saturday morning and watching cartoons, playing with Transformers and G.I.
+When this came out, I was still waking up Saturday morning to watch cartoons and playing with Transformers and G.I.
 Joes.
 For kids like me, Jason was the king of the monsters.
-Sure, Freddy and Michael Myers were scary, but not like Jason.
+Sure, Freddy and Michael Myers[^1] were scary, but not like Jason.

-Not that I’d actually _seen_ any of the _Friday the 13th_ movies.
+Not that I’d _seen_ any of the _Friday the 13th_ movies.
 Nor had any of my friends.
-But I can remember looking at the box covers at the video store, convinced those white body outlines holding bloody knives and axes were gateways to pure, brutal terror.
+But I remember looking at the box covers at the video store.
+I was sure those white body outlines holding bloody knives and axes were gateways to pure, brutal terror.

-And so the films and Jason achieved a kind of mythical status in my young brain.

-Thus, it’s with an odd sense of nostalgia that I’m drawn to the films now.
-Watching them takes part of me back to the days of looking for prizes in breakfast cereals, back when a monster as simple as Jason represented the pinnacle of terror.

 Of course, they’re not as scary as my young self would have me believe.
+But it’s with an odd sense of nostalgia that I’m drawn to the films now.
+Watching them takes part of me back to the days of looking for prizes in breakfast cereals.
+Back when a monster as simple as Jason represented the pinnacle of terror.

+_Friday the 13th: The Final Chapter_ is likely the best of the series.
+It picks up right where _Friday the 13th Part III (1982)_ leaves off[^1].
+Hanged after suffering a hatchet to the face, Jason is dead.
+The police cart him off to the morgue.

+Of course, he’s not dead.

+Jason wakes up at he morgue, dispatches some of the oddly young staff, and heads back to Crystal Lake where he works his way through a house full of oversexed teens.

 They’re not scary at all, really.
 By this point the series had established a working formula: Titillate the audience via some horny teens, then have Jason off someone in a gruesomely over-the-top fashion[^2].

 The by-the-numbers approach sends the film into camp territory.
 No pun intended.
 Once you understood the formula, you began to anticipate the kill scenes.
 As the series went on, the filmmakers had to dream up more exotic kills, and part of the fun comes in guessing just how Jason was going to take out a particular character.

-That said, _Friday the 13th: The Final Chapter_ picks up right where _Friday the 13th Part III (1982)_ leaves off[^1].
-Jason is believed dead after being hanged in a barn after having suffered a hatchet to the face.
-The police cart him off to the morgue.

-Of course, he’s not dead.

-Jason wakes up at he morgue, dispatches some of the oddly young staff, and heads back to Crystal Lake where he works his way through a house full of oversexed teens.
+That said, _Friday the 13th: The Final Chapter_

 This is the best sequel of the series yet.
 The cast of potential victims includes a young Crispin Glover, whose dancing scene almost single-handedly makes the film worth a look.
 This entry also diversifies the victim stock by including an adult, a first for the series.